xenocaliver/gfq_ldpc/README.md

 \end{cases}
 $$

 However, this update rule's computing complexity is very large and is not practical.
-Threfore, we use fourier transformaion according to [Hong](https://ieeexplore.ieee.org/document/6113595/).
+Threfore, we use Fourier transformaion according to [Hong](https://ieeexplore.ieee.org/document/6113595/).
 Another update rule is shown as follows.
-At first, we apply fourier transformation $\mathscr{F}$ to variable to factor messages as follows:
+At first, we apply Fourier transformation $\mathscr{F}$ to variable to factor messages as follows:

 $$
 \boldsymbol{Q}_{mn} = \mathscr{F}\left[\boldsymbol{q}_{mn}\right]